How Long Does Homemade Jam Last?

 When stocking your pantry, it's important to know the shelf life of various foods to ensure freshness and avoid waste.
 Many foods like dried onions and goldfish crackers have a long shelf life of 6-12 months when stored properly in a cool, dry place.
 Other crackers like Wasa crackers, Wheat Thins, Triscuits (how long do triscuits last?), and Ritz crackers also typically last 6-12 months unopened.
 Veggie straws and pirate's booty are good for about 10 months.
 Sunflower seeds and almond butter powder keep for up to a year when stored in an airtight container.
 Animal crackers and Chex mix stay fresh for about 9 months.

 Shelf-stable proteins like jerky and trail mix are good for up to a year while protein powder lasts for about 2 years unopened.
-Carbs like instant oatmeal, pasta roni, noodles, couscous (how long does couscous last?), quinoa (how long does quinoa last?), cornmeal, flour (how long does flour last?), granola (how long does granola last?), pasta (how long does pasta last?), and rice are typically good for 1-2 years.
+Carbs like instant oatmeal, pasta roni, noodles, couscous (What wine goes well with couscous?), quinoa (how long does quinoa last?), cornmeal, flour (how long does flour last?), granola (how long does granola last?), pasta (how long does pasta last?), and rice are typically good for 1-2 years.
 Bulgur (how long does bulgur last?) keeps for about a year.
 Other long-lasting pantry items include dried garlic and herbs, spices, instant coffee (2 years), dried coconut (9 months), hot cocoa mix (18 months), powdered milk (6 months), popcorn (2 years), cereal (1 year), baking soda (how long does baking soda last?), baking powder (how long does baking powder last?), pasta sauce (12-18 months), crackers (6-12 months), oats (how long do oats last?), lentils (how long do lentils last?), nuts (how long do nuts last?), chia seeds (how long do chia seeds last?), dried fruit (how long does dried fruit last?)
 (6-12 months), dried mushrooms, tea bags, instant potatoes (1 year), bread crumbs (6 months), pretzels (2 months), granola bars (9 months), pita chips (6-8 months), vegetable chips, rice cakes (6 months), almond butter (6-12 months), almond flour (1 year), almonds, apple cider vinegar, arrowroot powder (how long does arrowroot powder last?), balsamic vinegar (how long does balsamic vinegar last?), barley (how long does barley last?), beef broth (how long does beef broth last?)
 (1 year), biscuit baking mix (how long does baking mix last?)
 (9 months), bouillon cubes (how long do bouillon cubes last?)
 (2 years), breakfast bars (how long do breakfast bars last?)
 (9 months), broth concentrate (1-2 years), canned black beans (how long do canned black beans last?)
 (1-2 years), canned chickpeas (how long do canned chickpeas last?)
 (2-5 years), canned coconut milk (how long does canned coconut milk last?)
 (2-4 years), canned kidney beans (how long do kidney beans last?)
 (1-2 years), canned salmon (how long does canned salmon last?)
 (2-4 years), canned soups (how long do canned soups last?)
 (1-2 years), canned tomatoes (how long does canned tomatoes last?)
 (12-18 months), canned tuna (2-5 years), cashew butter (how long does cashew butter last?)
 (6 months), cashew butter powder (1 year), chicken broth (how long does chicken broth last?)
 (1 year), chili seasoning mix (4 years), coconut flour (how long does coconut flour last?)
 (18 months), coconut milk powder (2 years), corn cakes (how long do corn cakes last?)
 (3 months), cornstarch (how long does cornstarch last?)
 (1-2 years), dried corn (how long does dried corn last?)
 (1 year), dried cumin (4 years), dried edamame (1 year), dried kale chips (how long do dried kale chips last?)
 (6 months), dried nori (how long does nori last?) sheets (2 years), dried oregano (how long does dried oregano last?)
 (3 years), dried paprika (3 years), dried seaweed (how long does dried seaweed last?)
 (2 years), dried TVP (1 year), farro (how long does farro last?)
 (1 year), flaxseeds (how long do flaxseeds last?)
 (6 months), graham crackers (how long does graham crackers last?)
 (3 months), grapeseed oil (how long does grapeseed oil last?)
 (6-12 months), grits (how long do grits last?)
 (1 year), hemp hearts (how long do hemp hearts last?)
 (1 year), honey (indefinite), hot sauce (how long does hot sauce last?)
 (1- 2years), kimchi (6-8 months), maple syrup (1 year), marinara sauce (how long does marinara sauce last?)
 (12 months), miso paste (how long does miso paste last?)
 (1 year), molasses (how long does molasses last?) (indefinite), muffin baking mix (6-9 months), nutritional yeast (how long does nutritional yeast last?)
 (1 year), oat flour (how long does oat flour last?)
 (1 year), oatmeal packets (1 year), pancake baking mix (6-9 months), peanut butter (6-9 months), pecans (how long do pecans last?)
 (6 months), polenta (how long do polenta last?)
 (1 year), potato chips (how long do potato chips last?)
 (2 months), potato starch (how long does potato starch last?)
 (1-2 years), protein bars (how long do protein bars last?)
 (6-12 months), rice vinegar (how long does rice vinegar last?)
 (1 year), sauerkraut (how long does sauerkraut last?)
 (6-8 months), soy milk powder (6 months), soy sauce (how long does soy sauce last?)
 (1-2 years), taco seasoning mix (how long does taco seasoning mix last?)
 (4 years), tahini (how long does tahini last?)
 (6-8 months), tapioca flour (how long does tapioca flour last?)
 (1 year), tempeh (how long does tempeh last?)
 (6 months), tofu (how long does tofu last?)
 (1 week), tomato paste (how long does tomato paste last?)
 (18 months), tortilla chips (how long do tortilla chips last?)
 (2-3 months), vegetable broth (how long does vegetable broth last?)
 (1 year), vegetable juice powder (2 years), vegetable oil (how long does vegetable oil last?)
 (6-12 months), walnuts (how long do walnuts last?)
 (6 months).

 Following storage recommendations and best by dates will help extend shelf life.
 Properly storing foods in airtight containers in a cool, dry place helps maximize freshness.